-The Texas Education Code requires that the governor appoint the following 11 voting members of the board, each serving a six-year term: four classroom teachers, one counselor, two administrators and four citizens.
-Three non-voting members also serve on the Board: a dean of a college of education is appointed by the governor; a staff member of the Texas Education Agency is appointed by the Commissioner of Education; and a staff member of the Texas Higher Education Coordinating Board is appointed by the Commissioner of Higher Education.
+The Texas Education Code requires that the governor appoint the following 11 voting members of the SBEC board, for six-year terms: four classroom teachers, one counselor, two administrators, and four citizens.
+Three non-voting members also serve on the board: the governor appoints a dean of a college of education, the Commissioner of Education appoints a staff member of the Texas Education Agency, and the Commissioner of Higher Education appoints a staff member of the Texas Higher Education Coordinating Board.

-Brad W. Allard of Burleson is the Department Head for Social Studies and teaches US Government and Texas Government at Burleson High School.
+Brad W. Allard of Burleson is the department head for social studies and teaches US Government and Texas Government at Burleson High School.
 He is a member of the Association of Texas Professional Educators.
-Mr. Allard received a bachelor’s degree in finance from Baylor University, a master’s degree in political science, as well as a teacher certification in history and social studies composite from the University of Texas at Arlington.
-His term will expire February 1, 2015.
+Mr. Allard received a bachelor’s degree in finance from Baylor University and a master’s degree in political science, as well as a teacher certification in history and social studies composite from the University of Texas at Arlington.
+His term expires February 1, 2015.

 Sandra Bridges of Rockwall teaches 7th grade (gifted and talented) English and 7th and 8th grade speech for Rockwall ISD.
 She received a bachelor’s degree from the University of Texas at Tyler.
-Her term will expire February 1, 2019.
+Her term expires February 1, 2019.

-Jill Harrison Druesedow is a journalism and English teacher at Haskell High School where she is also chair of the English department and the publications director.
+Jill Harrison Druesedow is a journalism and English teacher at Haskell High School, where she is also chair of the English department and the publications director.
 She is a member of the National and Texas Councils of Teachers of English and the Texas Association of Journalism Educators.
-Ms. Druesedow received a bachelor’s degree and a master’s degree from Midwestern State University, and completed post graduate work at Hardin Simmons University and Abilene Christian University.
-Her term will expire February 1, 2019.
+Ms. Druesedow received a bachelor’s degree and a master’s degree from Midwestern State University, and completed postgraduate work at Hardin Simmons University and Abilene Christian University.
+Her term expires February 1, 2019.

-Suzanne McCall, Board Secretary, of Lubbock is an elementary school teacher in the Slaton Independent School District.
+Suzanne McCall, board secretary, of Lubbock is an elementary school teacher in the Slaton Independent School District.
 She is president of the Slaton Classroom Teacher Association, director of District 17 of the Texas Classroom Teacher Association, and a sustaining member of the Kappa Kappa Gamma Sorority.
 She is also a past coach of the Slaton Little Dribblers and a past volunteer with the Lubbock Food Bank.
 Ms. McCall received a bachelor's degree from Texas Woman's University.
-Her term will expire February 1, 2017.
+Her term expires February 1, 2017.

-Bonny L. Cain, Ed D., Board Chair, is the Superintendent of the Waco Independent School District.
+Bonny L. Cain, Ed D., board chair, is the superintendent of the Waco Independent School District.
 She received a bachelor’s degree and a master’s degree from the University of Houston at Victoria, an additional master’s degree from the University of Houston at Clear Lake City and a doctorate in education from the University of Houston.
-Dr. Cain’s term will expire February 1, 2015.
+Her term expires February 1, 2015.

-Laurie Bricker of Houston is Vice President of Jefferies and Co.
-She is a member of the Municipal Advisory Council, Greater Houston P-16+ Council/tHrive and board member of the Texas Business and Education Coalition, and a life member of Jewish Women International, University of Houston Alumna, and the University of Texas -Texas Exes Alumni Association.
-She is also a graduate of Leadership Houston, senior fellow of the American Leadership Forum and past president of the Houston ISD Board of Trustees.
-She is a former board member of the Texas Higher Education Coordinating Board, University of Texas Library Advisory Council, and member of the University of Texas Commission of 125.
-She currently serves as an advisory board member of Collaborative for Children, Southwest Houston 2000, Inc. and Friends of High School for the Performing and Visual Arts.
-She received a Bachelor's degree from the University of Texas and a Master's degree in education from the University of Houston.
-Her term will expire February 1, 2019.
+Laurie Bricker of Houston is vice president of Jefferies and Co.
+She is a member of the Municipal Advisory Council, Greater Houston P-16+ Council/tHrive, and board member of the Texas Business and Education Coalition.
+She is also a life member of Jewish Women International, University of Houston Alumna, and the University of Texas - Texas Exes Alumni Association.
+She is a graduate of Leadership Houston, senior fellow of the American Leadership Forum and past president of the Houston ISD Board of Trustees.
+Ms. Bricker is a former board member of the Texas Higher Education Coordinating Board, University of Texas Library Advisory Council, and member of the University of Texas Commission of 125.
+She currently serves as an advisory board member of Collaborative for Children, Southwest Houston 2000, Inc., and Friends of High School for the Performing and Visual Arts.
+She received a bachelor's degree from the University of Texas and a master's degree in education from the University of Houston.
+Her term expires February 1, 2019.

 Dawn Buckingham of Lakeway is an ophthalmologist and partner at the Eye Physicians of Austin.
-She is a member of the American Academy of Ophthalmology, American, Texas and Travis County Medical associations, Austin Ophthalmological Society, Bailey Square Surgery Center Medical Executive Committee and Texas Ophthalmological Association Foundation Board of Trustees.
+She is a member of the American Academy of Ophthalmology; the American, Texas, and Travis County Medical associations; Austin Ophthalmological Society; Bailey Square Surgery Center Medical Executive Committee; and Texas Ophthalmological Association Foundation Board of Trustees.
 She is a member and past president of the Texas Ophthalmological Association, a fellow of the American College of Surgeons, president of the Galveston Eye Association, and a clinical assistant professor at The University of Texas Medical Branch at Galveston.
 She is also a member of the Heritage Society of Austin and Prevent Blindness Texas, and a volunteer physician for Eye Care America and Project Access Austin.
-Buckingham received a bachelor's degree from The University of Texas, and a medical degree from The University of Texas Medical Branch at Galveston.
-Her term will expire February 1, 2019.
+Buckingham received a bachelor's degree from The University of Texas and a medical degree from The University of Texas Medical Branch at Galveston.
+Her term expires February 1, 2019.

-Christie Pogue, Board Vice-Chair, of Buda is former director of the Texas Association of School Boards (TASB) Board of Directors.
-She is founder and former chairwoman of the North Hays Leadership Council in Hays County and a former school board vice-president for Hays Consolidated Independent School District (CISD).
+Christie Pogue, board vice-chair, of Buda is a former director of the Texas Association of School Boards Board of Directors.
+She is a founder and former chairwoman of the North Hays Leadership Council in Hays County and a former school board vice-president for Hays Consolidated Independent School District.
 She received a bachelor’s degree in public administration from Texas State University.
-Her term will expire February 1, 2017.
+Her term expires February 1, 2017.

 Judy Robison of El Paso is a community volunteer.
-She serves as president of the El Paso Symphony Association and also as chairman for the El Paso Symphony Foundation.
+She serves as a president of the El Paso Symphony Association and also as chairman for the El Paso Symphony Foundation.
 She is past president of both the Carlos Rivera Elementary and Coronado High School’s Parent Teacher Associations.
-Her term will expire February 1, 2015.
+Her term expires February 1, 2015.

-Grant W. Simpson, Ph.D. of Gainesville is Dean and Professor, School of Education, at St. Edward's University.
+Grant W. Simpson, Ph.D. of Gainesville is dean and professor, School of Education, at St. Edward's University.
 He serves as the chairman for the Legislative Committee of the Texas Association of Colleges for Teacher Education.
 He received a bachelor’s degree from Trinity College in Hartford, Connecticut, a master’s degree in special education from the University of Texas and a doctorate in educational administration from Texas A&M University.
-His term will expire February 1, 2017.
+His term expires February 1, 2017.

 The Higher Education Coordinating Board Representative